janpetzold/az305-learning/README.md

 ## Azure Databricks & Synapse

-Azure Databricks is entirely based on Apache Spark with a ricks is entirely based on Apache Spark with a built-in core API for core languages like SQL, Java, Python, R, and Scala.
+Azure Databricks is entirely based on Apache Spark with a built-in core API for core languages like SQL, Java, Python, R, and Scala.

 - **Control Plane**: Hosts Databricks jobs, notebooks with query results, and the cluster manager.
 The Control plane also has the web application, hive metastore, and security access control lists (ACLs), and user sessions.
 These components are managed by Microsoft in collaboration with Azure Databricks and don't reside within your Azure subscription.
 The Control plane also has the web application, hive metastore, and security access control lists (ACLs), and user sessions.
 These components are managed by Microsoft in collaboration with Azure ricks jobs, notebooks with query results, and the cluster manager.
 The Control plane also has the web application, hive metastore, and security access control lists (ACLs), and user sessions.
 These components are managed by Microsoft in collaboration with Azure Databricks and don't reside within your Azure subscription.
 - **Data Plane**: Contains all the Azure Databricks runtime clusters that are hosted within the workspace.
 All data processing and storage exists within the client subscription.
 No data processing ever takes place within the Microsoft/Databricks-managed subscription.ricks runtime clusters that are hosted within the workspace.
 All data processing and storage exists within the client subscription.
 No data processing ever takes place within the Microsoft/ricks runtime clusters that are hosted within the workspace.
 All data processing and storage exists within the client subscription.
 No data processing ever takes place within the Microsoft/Databricks-managed subscription.